 We develop pupil’s skills, knowledge, understanding and capability through taught IT lessons, and by providing opportunities for pupils to apply and consolidate their IT capability across all curriculum contexts.

-All children in Key Stage 1 & 2 have weekly computing lessons, following the Rising Stars Scheme of Work.
+All children in Key Stage 1 & 2 have weekly computing lessons, following the planning outlined at the top of this page.

 We recognise that all classes have children with widely differing abilities.
 This is especially true when some children have access to digital technologies at home, while others do not.
 We provide suitable learning opportunities for all children by matching the challenge of the task to the ability and experience of the child.
 We achieve this in a variety of ways, by;

-For more information about how we teach computing at Our Lady & St Patrick's, please see the Skills Progression document for Computing, and the Yearly Progression Frameworks for Computing, at the top of this page.
+For more information about how we teach computing at Our Lady & St Patrick's, please see the skills progression document for Computing, and the planning overviews for Computing, at the top of this page.

 As part of our safeguarding children procedures, we have a strict filtering system on our school network , which blocks out any illegal or inappropriate content.

 In addition to this, children are taught how to keep themselves and other people safe on the internet.
 We want them to be responsible digital citizens both inside and outside school so we work hard to ensure pupils and parents are made aware of important e-safety procedures.